Testing in Odoo ERP

 Types of Testing:

 There are numerous ways to test the software.
-Some of them are listed below:
+Some of the Odoo testing techniques are listed below:

-- Unit Testing – One of the white box testing technique.
-It is the testing of the individual unit by the programmer to check if the unit he/she has implemented is producing expected output against given input.
+- Unit Testing – One of the white box testing techniques.
+It is the testing of the individual unit by the programmer to check if the unit he/she has implemented is producing the expected output against the given input.

 - Functional Testing – Black box testing to ensure that the specified functionality in the system requirements is working.

 - Integration Testing – Individual module is integrated with other modules and tested for all functionalities.
 This process is continued until all modules are integrated and we have one product to be served to the customer.

 - System Testing – System testing is the testing to ensure that by putting the software in different environments (e.g., Operating Systems) it still works.
 System testing is done with the full system implementation and environment.
 It falls under the class of black box testing.

 - Stress Testing – It is a form of deliberately intense or thorough testing used to determine the stability of a given system or entity.
 It involves testing beyond normal operational capacity, often to a breaking point, in order to observe the results.